-Students in a substance abuse certification program develop strategic planning and empathic listening skills.
-Courses in interpersonal relations are incorporated into the curriculum, as well as classes covering:
+Students in a substance abuse or drug counseling certification program develop strategic planning and empathetic listening skills.
+Courses in interpersonal relations, like individual and group counseling, are incorporated into the curriculum, as well as classes covering:

 - Psychopharmacology of addiction disorders